fonnesbeck/Bios8366/software.md

 ### All-in-one Scientific Python

-There are a handful of enhanced Python distributions that include easy installers and all of the packages required for this course.
+Perhaps the easiest way to get a feature-complete version of Python on your system is to install the [Anaconda](http://continuum.io/downloads.html) distribution by Continuum Analytics.
+Anaconda is a completely free Python environment that includes includes almost 200 of the best Python packages for science and data analysis.
+Its simply a matter of downloading the installer (either graphical or command line), and running it on your system.

-* [Anaconda](http://continuum.io/downloads.html) by Continuum Analytics.
-Completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing
+Once Anaconda is installed, additional packages may be added to your installation via the `conda` utility.
+For example, to install SymPy one simply has to run:

-* [Enthought Canopy](https://www.enthought.com/products/canopy/) Enthought Canopy is a comprehensive Python analysis environment with easy installation & updates of the proven Enthought Python distribution.
+    conda install sympy

-These are the most widely-used distributions for scientific computing in Python.
-Alternatives include [Pyzo](http://www.pyzo.org/), [WinPython](http://code.google.com/p/winpython/) and [Python(x,y)](http://code.google.com/p/pythonxy/).
+from the terminal.
+It, along with all its dependencies, will be installed from binaries that have been built and checked by Continuum Analytics.

 ### Mac OS X